-These Pimiento Cheese Scalloped Potatoes take advantage of frozen diced hash browns and pre-made pimiento cheese, but they turn into something fancy enough for company!
+These shortcut Pimento Cheese Scalloped Potatoes take advantage of frozen diced hash browns and pre-made pimento cheese, but they turn into something fancy enough for company!

 I absolutely love scalloped potatoes – like LOVE them, love them.
 But I’ll be honest, I hate making them.
 Thinly slicing all those potatoes is a pain and is something I only do on a rare special occasion.
 And while a mandolin surely helps, it’s still work.

-A few weeks ago, we were at a local restaurant and I ordered the scalloped potatoes as a side.
-I was a little miffed when they came out as the potatoes were in chunks and not the thin slices I was used to.
-At first I was a little upset.
-Here I was about to enjoy scalloped potatoes knowing someone else did all the work and then I tried them.
+I really thought there was no way around the grueling task of slicing those potatoes until I ordered scalloped potatoes as a side at a local restaurant.
+I was a little miffed when they came out featuring potatoes in chunks and not the thin slices I was used to.
+At first I was a little upset, and then I tried them.
 They were amazing.
 And that got me to thinking, why can’t I make scalloped potatoes easier?
 Well, guess what folks… I did!

-Here’s the part where I would normally show you some step-by-step photos of how to make this.
-But this is seriously so easy, I didn’t think you needed it.
-It’s literally pour all the ingredients in a large bowl, stir them all together, pour them into a baking dish that’s been sprayed with nonstick cooking spray, and bake.
+This recipe for Pimento Cheese Scalloped Potatoes is seriously so easy.
+With the super helpful shortcut of frozen hash brown chunks, you literally pour all the ingredients into a large bowl, stir them all together, pour them into a baking dish that’s been sprayed with nonstick cooking spray, and bake.
 See.
 Simple.
 Easy.
 Delicious.

 Recipe Card